professorlive/MEAN-phone/README.md

 Contains a MEAN stack based application to show a list of phones and a phone details.
 It's inspired to the angular-phonecat tutorial from the AngularJS official page.

-- Repackaged the application to use express and Node.js js to serve the angularjs front end.
+- Repackaged the application to use Express and Node.js js to serve the angularjs front end.
 - Added infinite scroll to load phone list dinamically
 - Added persistence of the phone list sorting option and auto scroll effect to browse phones easier
 - Added MongoDB persistece layer (an instance of MongoDB must be running at localhost:27017).